madhan1310/database-design-project/README.md

 - Identification of 7 key entities.
 - Definition of attributes, relationships, primary keys, foreign keys, and other constraints in the ERD.
 - Translation of the ERD model into a relational schema.
-- Normalization of the schema to 3NF.
+- Normalization of the schema to BCNF.
 - Sample queries to test the schema.
 - Sample data import and validation checks.